altrdstates/HTML-and-CSS-Projects/README.md

 These projects include:
 examples of: Python
-Basic HTML & Hav
+Basic HTML & Javascript
+BAsic HTML & CSS
 Bootstrap

-and most importantly my portfolio
+and most importantly my portfolio that is now live online